DevtranetHQ/Checkmate/README.md

 [MIT](https://choosealicense.com/licenses/mit/)

-made with 🤍 by Bonsaï#8521
+made with 🤍 by Bonsaï#8521 a founding Engineer at Devtranet :)